This pane clears float!

 - Find an internship position.
 This is your responsibility.

 - Fill out the application paperwork.
+Fill in all fields and if they do not apply then enter "NA".
 Submit via email attachments (PDF files only) to your academic advisor.
 Send both forms at once (your resume, Approval and Work Agreement Form).
 Do not submit them piecemeal.
 You do not need to sign the forms when you submit them via your UW-Platteville e-mail account.

 - Your advisor will review your paperwork.
 If it is not complete and accurate, he or she will e-mail to you the required fixes so you can resubmit it.